 And so I applied for a position at the company.
 The entire process of interviewing for the company was both a tremendous test of my analytic capabilities and an introspective journey.
 I spent a whole night before my final semester exams not studying for them, but working on my interview task.

 I was given 62,430 entries of agricultural market transactions from the Government of Maharashtra spanning the past three years, and 155 different minimum support prices (MSP) — prices at which the government would purchase the products in case the market prices dropped.
-I had to connect the two sets of data, de-seasonalize them and then analyse the data to figure out trends and outliers in the data.
+I had to connect the two sets of data, de-seasonalize them and then analyze the data to figure out trends and outliers in the data.
 Matching the two files alone took me 3 hours.

 As I got more comfortable with the data, I realized how important my work would be – by adjusting the MSP for crops with volatile prices, the Government would be able to provide a more stable income for the millions of farmers in the state.
 It was this realization that kept me up the whole night.